kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "DigitalOcean - Create Droplet" src = "img/digitalocean_create_droplet.png">

-Typically after creating a VPS, the log in credentials for it are sent via email - have them ready because you'll need them in the next step!
+Typically after creating a VPS, its log in credentials are sent via email - have them ready because you'll need them in the next step!

 > **Note**: Hosting a website on a Windows server is possible; however, it isn't recommended for beginners - many network adjustments must be applied to prevent attacks by third parties!